This is a simple guide to making your wedding speech.

 - Who might or might not be the Bride’s Mother or Father or both who reply.

 But you don’t have to do any of that.
-It’s all a question of saying the things that matter to you, and having the people who matter to you involved.
-Choose the people who you would like to say something, decide who should be recognized and thanked, and then work out an order that suits you best.
+It’s all a question of saying the things that matter to you and having the people who matter to you involved.
+Choose the people who you would like to say something to, decide who should be recognized and thanked, and then work out an order that suits you best.

 One of the ways you can make it particularly interesting is to make some unconventional toasts.
 For example, each speaker could choose a year that they think is particularly appropriate to toast.
 (For example “1976, because that was the year that…”).
 By taking this approach, you give people the chance to think about things in an original way, and have more of a chance of steering away from making speeches that recite all the usual platitudes.